-Food consciousness is a necessity to living a healthy, balanced life.
+Food consciousness is a necessity for living a healthy, balanced life.
 We eat multiple times a day to nourish our bodies, yet often don’t consider what we’re popping into our mouths.
 I eat organically because I want food that tastes exceptional, is high in nutrients, free of toxins, and makes me feel good.
 My husband and I founded Pleasant Hill Produce, a farm dedicated to sharing delicious, feel-good food with our community.
 For me, eating organic isn’t just about grabbing a product in the grocery store labeled “organic.”
-Instead it’s about making conscious, healthy choices for my body and mind.
+Instead, it’s about making conscious, healthy choices for my body and mind.
 This Girl’s Guide offers mindful suggestions about eating, and thinking, organically:

 SPEND TIME IN THE KITCHEN.

 Preparing or cooking your own food allows complete control of every ingredient used; strive to incorporate organic, high-quality products.
 Avoid processed foods.
 Sure, they’re convenient, but processed foods are more expensive, less nutritious, rarely organic, and don’t taste as good as fresh foods.
 They may also contain mysterious, hard-to-pronounce ingredients you wouldn’t want in your food if given the choice.
 I set aside time each week to plan meals, sides, and snacks.
 I then spend a few hours in the kitchen on Sunday, preparing as much as possible to make my week easier.
 If you’re headed out to eat, try choosing a farm to table restaurant or one that strives to use organic ingredients.

 KEEP IT SIMPLE.